-

 Pay the $120 fee.

-A waiver of examination can be granted if the applicant holds CPCU designation.
-You must attach a copy of CPCU designation to the application.
+Waiver of examination can be granted if the applicant holds CLU, CIC or FLMI designation.
+You must attach proof of CLU, CIC or FLMI designation to the application.

 -

-How can I register to become a nonresident adjuster in Georgia?
+How can I register to become a nonresident counselor in Georgia?

 You can apply electronically via NIPR or Sircon.